 Claimed to be inspired by military-style watches that Glycine produced during World War II, this oversized KMU 48 (ref.
 3905.99AT.LB90) model has been here for ages.
 From time to time, the company refreshes the range with new versions, new finishes, and new materials, even including such high-tech ones as carbon fiber.
 Featuring the same oversized steel case with black PVD treatment, and a refreshed dial, this Glycine KMU 48 Black is the new big thing in all meanings of this word.

-The limited edition Cimier Bigmatic 16½ (ref.
-6110-BP021) is powered by a legendary Unitas 6497-1 movement that you have probably never imagined in such a shape.
+The limited-edition Cimier Bigmatic 16½ (ref.
+6110-BP021) sports the legendary Unitas 6497-1 movement that you have probably never imagined in such a shape.
 Besides a serious redecoration, the good old caliber has also undergone an unusual modification.
 Initially designed in the 1950s as a hand-wound caliber, the mechanism was equipped with the brand’s own automatic winding system.

 The hand-wound limited-edition Panerai Luminor Marina 福 “Fu” (PAM 366) was offered exclusively for the Chinese market.
 Featuring the usual brutalist styling and their own in-house P.999 hand-wound movement, the limited edition differs from other iterations of the popular model only with the “福” hieroglyph on its matte-black dial.